genropy/genropy_saved/docs/genro/database/packages/model/table.rst

     A table is one of the most important part of your project.
-In relational databases and flat file databases, a table is a set of data elements that is organized using a model of vertical columns (which are identified by their name) and horizontal rows.
+In relational databases and flat file databases, a table is a set of data elements that is organized using a model of vertical :ref:`table_columns` (which are identified by their name) and horizontal rows.
 Each row is identified by the table's primary key (pkey).

 .. _table_definition: